patricknelwan/notchtify/README.md

 Transform your MacBook’s notch into a Dynamic Island for Spotify.

-Notchtify creates a floating, interactive island at the top of the screen that shows what’s playing on Spotify, with album art, status, and quick controls.
+Notchtify creates an interactive notch for MacBooks that have a notch, notchtify shows what’s playing on Spotify, with album art, status, and quick controls.

 ### Compact View (Playing)
 <div align="center">